Basic example#

 ['Reservoir1', 'Reservoir2']

-Next, it is time to set the different parameters to the newly created objects, either via the instance, or directly through the function.
-Below are examples of both.
+Next, it is time to set the different parameters to the newly created objects, either via the returned objects, or directly through the function.
+Below are examples of both:

-# Setting the maximum volume in Mm3 via the instance
+# Setting the maximum volume in Mm3 via the object references

 rsv1.max_vol.set(39)